softwareonpurpose/calibrator4test/README.md

 ```
  - during execution, each verification will be logged to stdout, with each failure returned as part of a returned String value
  - best practice is to reconcile only Object wrappers (e.g. Integer, String, Boolean), allowing for scenarios in which a 'null' may be acceptable
- - rather than calling this protected method from a concrete validator, `public String validate()` should be called which returns all failure details
+ - rather than calling this protected method from a concrete calibrator, `public String validate()` should be called which returns all failure details

 #### Children
 For validation of members that are NOT Object wrappers:
  - implement a Validator for the specific Type, which is considered a "child" of the Type being validated
- - in the constructor of the Validator for the "parent" Type, add the child validator
+ - in the constructor of the Validator for the "parent" Type, add the child calibrator
 ```
 addChildValidator(ChildValidator.getInstance(expected.getChildMember(), actual.getChildMember());
 ```